-- Operating reserves also include the following: - Refuse collection reserve retains its own annual surplus or deficit (including capital income and expenditure) which accumulates over the lifetime of the service.
+Operating reserves also include the following:

+- Refuse collection reserve retains its own annual surplus or deficit (including capital income and expenditure) which accumulates over the lifetime of the service.
 The reserve balance is only available for refuse collection expenditure.
 The refuse collection reserve is part of the refuse and recycling activity. - Stockwater reserve stockwater retains its own annual surplus or deficit (including capital income and expenditure) which accumulates over the lifetime of the schemes.
 The reserve balance is only available for stockwater expenditure.
 The stockwater reserve is part of the economic development activity. - Forestry reserve the net surplus from the Council's forestry operations are held in this reserve.
 Each year a transfer from this reserve is made to offset the general rate and uniform annual general charge.
 The forestry reserve is part of the economic development activity. - Dividend account dividends from Council shareholdings are held in this reserve.
 The balance is not restricted in its use and can be used for purposes approved by Council.
 The dividend account is part of the miscellaneous activity. - Property reserve This holds the proceeds of any property sales and from which property purchases are funded.
 The property reserve is part of the economic development activity. - Youth council reserve the council provides funds to support the activities of the youth council.
 These funds are retained in a separate reserve, the balance of which is only available for this activity.
-The youth council reserve is part of the democracy and governance activity. - Library reserve the net annual surplus or deficit (including capital income and expenditure) of the district's libraries are retained in this reserve.
-The balance is only available for the library activity.
-The library reserve is part of the community recreation and leisure activity.

-- Parking reserve Council's parking enforcement activity retains its own surplus or deficit (including capital income and expenditure) which accumulates over the lifetime of the activity.
+The youth council reserve is part of the democracy and governance activity. - Parking reserve Council's parking enforcement activity retains its own surplus or deficit (including capital income and expenditure) which accumulates over the lifetime of the activity.
 The balance is able to be used for provision of parking facilities and other purposes detailed in Council's "Use of Parking Revenue and Accounts Fund Policy".
 The parking reserve is part of the regulatory services activity. - Festive lighting reserve this reserve is funded from rates and contributions.
 The reserve retains its own surplus or deficit (including capital income and expenditure) which accumulates of the lifetime of the activity.
 The balance is only available for use by that activity.
 The festive lighting reserve is part of the parks and open spaces activity. - Animal control reserve Council's animal control enforcement activity retains its own surplus or deficit (including capital income and expenditure) which accumulates of the lifetime of the activity.
 The balance is only available for use by that activity.
-The animal control reserve is part of the regulatory services activity. - Elderly person housing reserve Council provides elderly persons units for rent.
+The animal control reserve is part of the regulatory services activity.

+- Elderly person housing reserve Council provides elderly persons units for rent.
 The activity is required to be self-funding with no rate input.
 The annual surplus or deficit (including capital income and expenditure) is retained in this reserve.
 The balance can only be used for this activity.
 The elderly person housing reserve is part of the community facilities and support activity. - Arts and culture reserve the arts and culture activity retains the activities surplus/deficit (including capital income and expenditure), which accumulates over the lifetime of the activity.
 The balance is only available to use by that activity.
 The arts and culture reserve is part of the community recreation and leisure activity.